MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 ## Specify instructions in a *system prompt*

 So far, you've used the model to provide general information.
 To support specific use cases, you should use a *system prompt* to provide the model with instructions that guide its responses.
-You can use the system prompt to give the model a specific focus or role, and provide guidelines about format, style, and constraints about what the model should and should not include in its responses.
+You can use the system prompt to give the model a specific focus or role, and provide guidelines about format, style, and constraints about what the model should and shouldn't include in its responses.

 For example, suppose an organization wants to use a generative AI model to power an AI agent that assists employees with expense claims.

 1. In the model playground, switch back to the **Chat** tab.
-Then, at the top-right of the chat pane, use the **New chat** button to restart the conversation and removes the conversation history.
+Then, at the top right of the chat pane, use the **New chat** button to restart the conversation and removes the conversation history.
 1. In the pane on the left, in the **Instructions** text area, change the system prompt to:

     ```